 I found that each sorbet required a different amount of simple syrup so they would be easier to scoop once frozen.
 You can make them with a little less sugar but keep in mind they will be harder to scoop, you can just let the sorbet thaw a little before scooping.

 You can adjust the amount of simple syrup in the sorbets to your liking.
 Less sugar will result in a firmer sorbet, harder to scoop, more for the Hibiscus Guava Mint sorbet than the Coconut Lychee.
 A trick is to have the sorbet liquid in a deep enough container so you can place an egg (uncooked still in shell, wash it well first)in the liquid and it doesn’t overflow.
 Then add in the simple syrup one half cup at a time until the egg floats and you see about a nickel to a quarter size portion of the egg above the surface of the liquid.
 Remove the egg then churn and freeze the sorbet as stated in the instructions.

 Bonus recipe Coconut Lychee Sorbet:

 Let me know if you make either of these recipes!
 I love hearing from readers.
-Thanks again to Le Creuset for sponsoring this post and giveaway.
+Thanks again to Le Creuset for sponsoring this post.
 Like all sponsored brand workI have on my blog, all opinions are my own.